 If the coupler becomes damaged, it must be repaired or replaced before towing.
 When the coupling is placed on the ball, the latch should close firmly.
 Keep the latch mechanism lightly oiled and clean.
+Install a lock pin in the brake coupler for safety.
+Your MasterCraft dealer also has locking pins available for security.

-Failure to replace the coupler or latch assembly it either shows any evidence of damage can result in serious injury or property damage.
+Failure to replace the coupler or latch assembly if either shows any evidence of damage can result in serious injury or property damage.

-A special wiring harness for connecting the trailer lights to the lighting system of the tow vehicle comes with your trailer.
+Asystem of the tow vehicle comes with your trailer.
 Be sure the white ground wire from the connector is attached to the frame so that the hitch ball does not have to act as an electrical connection.
+Always have your light plug hooked up when backing your trailer.
+Disk brakes will not release without the special connector wired to your back-up lights on your car.

 Lights